Two-Factor Authentication (TFA) - One-Time Password

 - Once you confirm OTP through email as the second factor of authentication in the previous step, a new window will prompt you to select the users for whom two-factor authentication should be enforced.

-How to Connect to PAM360 Web Interface when TFA is Enabled?
+3. Connecting to PAM360 Web Interface when TFA is Enabled

 - Upon launching the PAM360 web-interface, the user has to enter the username and local authentication or AD/LDAP/Azure AD password to log in to PAM360 and click Login.